Package 'PeerPerformance'

 n: Number of non-NA concordant observations.

-alpha: Vector (of length 2) of unconditional alpha outperformance ratios.
+alpha: Vector (of length 2) of the two funds' unconditional alphas.

 Note